Plerng Phra Nang: Plot summary

 The story is a thinly veiled depiction of the life story of Hsinbyumashin, queen of Burma (now Myanmar).
-It is set in the fictional country of Muang Thip.
+It is set in the fictional country of Mueang Thip.
 Lady Ananthip has been stripped of her royal title.
 Her father, the late King Pitula, was deposed in a coup led by King Burapha Kham, who is the elder brother of Crown Princess Sekkaradewi.
-Out of resentment, she seeks revenge and precipitates the loss of Muang Thip's independence.
+Out of resentment, she seeks revenge and precipitates the loss of Mueang Thip's independence.